skyphusion-labs / Studio 1.0 open train

 Slate: the writers' room in Discord

 You do not have to write alone in a form.
-Slate is a Discord bot that joins your channel as a co-writer: you talk through an idea, Slate quietly keeps a structured storyboard in the background, draws your characters, and when you say ship it, hands the whole bundle to your Studio to render.
+Slate is a Discord bot that joins your channel as a co-writer: you talk through an idea, Slate quietly keeps a structured storyboard in the background, draws your characters, and when you say ship it, hands the whole bundle to your Studio (Cloudflare or local) to render.
+Session memory and a traffic ledger mean it can recall cast, brief, and recent studio work mid-conversation instead of re-asking the room.
 Conversation in, finished film out.

 Get started